 Edamame are young soya beans and you usually find them still in the pod when purchased, regardless fresh or frozen.
-They are so good for health, it is never too much.
+They are so good for health, it’s never too much.
 Not only I serve during meals, I often treat these to my children as their after-school snack.
-George and June are completely addicted to them.
-Quick and easy to prepare and cook, enjoy freshly-cooked Edamame now before they are all gone.
+George and June completely addicted to them.
+Quick to prepare and easy to cook, enjoy freshly-cooked Edamame now before they are all gone.
 Learn how you can do it here.

 5 easy steps to cook fresh Edamame

 Prep time 5mins, cook time 5 mins

 1.5 litres of water → use 60g of salt;

 2 litres of water → use 80g of salt

 Remove bean pods individually from the stems with a pair of scissor.
 Then place them in a colander to give a thorough wash under the running tap.

 2 Trim off both ends of each pod.